in28minutes/in28minutes-initiatives/The-in28Minutes-TroubleshootingGuide-And-FAQ/readme.md

 }
 ```

+### Error :  java.lang.IllegalStateException: Neither BindingResult nor plain target object for bean name 'todo' available as request attribute

-### Q :  Spring MVC - Problem with using ToDo instead of Todo
+This is a problem with using ToDo as the bean class name instead of Todo.

 ```
 result.hasErrors()